DavidFW1960/bom-weather-card/README.md

 This card is a modification of a fork of iammexx/home-assistant-config dark-sky-weather-card

-VERY IMPORTANT NOTE:
-As of HA 0.117.x, the BOM Core Sensor component is removed as it violates ADR14 rule regarding web scraping.
-I have added this now as a custom component in HACS.
-Add this repo as an integration in HACS and install the custom BOM component.

-Also made an adjustment to the css to display the temperature correctly again.

-NOTE: This card REQUIRES the BOM Sensor core component (now a custom component as per above note) and the BOM FTP Forecast Custom Component.
-See links below.
+NOTE: This card REQUIRES the BOM custom component as per above note.
 Alternately, if you are using DarkSky (or any other provider), the important thing is that any entities parsed to the card must be provided by that platform and you should carefully check the sensor names exist.
 Parsing a non existant sensor to the card will cause the card to fail to display!

-The BOM Weather Card provides current and forecasted weather conditions using the [BOM sensor platforms](https://www.home-assistant.io/integrations/bom/#sensor) in core Home Assistant and a custom component for BOM Forecast from [my forecast repo here](https://github.com/DavidFW1960/bom_forecast) You configure the card by passing in sensor entities from these BOM platforms.
+The BOM Weather Card provides current and forecasted weather conditions using the.
+You configure the card by passing in sensor entities from the BOM component (or any other weather component but the examples here are based on BOM).

-The [weather package](https://github.com/DavidFW1960/bom_forecast/blob/master/weather.yaml) in the BOM Forecast component contains BOM Sensor platform configuration for this card as well.
-Both the core BOM Sensor and BOM Forecast custom component are REQUIRED to use this card.
+The [weather package](https://github.com/DavidFW1960/bom-weather-card/blob/master/weather.yaml ) in the repo shows configuration for this card.
 This package is for HA versions > 0.115.0.
-For older versions of HA use the weather pre 0.115.x.yaml file instead.
-0.115.0 deprecated listeners for entity_id's in template sensors.

 The card is very customizable.
 You can configure many aspects of it's look and feel as well as which specific content to show by passing in customization flags and defining optional sensors.
 Content can also be rearranged if desired.